inflatador/ganeti-os-nocloud/README.md

 ## Synopsis
-This is a fork of [neicnordic's](https://github.com/neicnordic/ganeti-os-nocloud) .
+This is a fork of [neicnordic's ganeti-os-nocloud ](https://github.com/neicnordic/ganeti-os-nocloud) .
 It strives to follow the implementation of the original as well as the guidelines listed in [instance-cloudimage][],  with a few important exceptions:

 * **Uses cloud-init config-drive exclusively.** There are no attempts to mount/inject data into the filesystem.
 * **Does not handle config-drive creation.** The create script accepts a path to the config-drive, but it doesn't set up or validate the config-drive in any way.
 This is akin to cloud provisioning.